OPERATIONS Americas Region

 Slurry from the leaching stage will feed a counter-current washing and solid liquid separation process

 through a two-stage counter-current decantation (CCD) circuit.
-Metals in the solution will be recovered
+Metals in the solution will be recovered by

-slurry obtained from the underflow of the second CCD stage will be scavenged by a CIP circuit.
+obtained from the underflow of the second CCD stage will be scavenged by a CIP circuit.

 The dry stack TSF, located above the south mine WSF, has a total design capacity of 24Mt.
-Filtered tailings will be transported by trucks to the TSF, spread and allowed to dry to near its specific moisture content before being compacted.
+Filtered tailings will be transported by trucks to the TSF, spread and allowed to dry to near their specific moisture content before being compacted.